“Find your passion.”

 If you answered yes to the three questions above, then you’re in a career that’s draining your energy.

-But it’s nothing to feel bad about.
-As I pointed out earlier, almost 70% of American workers are not engaged by their work.
-Almost all of us are doing careers that drain our energy and leave us feeling lethargic, tired, wound up, tense, and worn out by the end of the workday.
+Almost all of us are making careers that drain our energy and leave us feeling lethargic and worn out by the end of the workday.

-Here’s the thing about finding your passion: Doing what you love never Drains Your Energy.
-It Feeds Your Spirit.
+Here’s the thing about finding your passion: Doing what you love never drains your energy.

-You’ll know when you find your passion because working on something you love will never leave you feeling stressed, anxious, tired, worn out, or wound up at the end of your day.
-In fact, it will do the exact opposite.
+You’ll know when you find your passion because working on something you love will leave you feeling fulfilled at the end of your day.

 When you find a craft that fits these three criteria—when you do it because it makes you happy, when work doesn’t feel like “work” to you anymore, and when your vocation feeds your spirit—you’re going to step into a type of fulfillment, success, and aliveness that most of us haven’t found yet.